nubnubyas/api_gateway/README.md

 6. Testing by sending HTTP Requests

-Here's the details of the Example API Service in the repo proviided for testing.
+Here's the details of the Example API Service in the repo provided for testing.
 Format: (path to make request, request method, request body/params expected)
   a.
 Student_Api
     - student_api/queryStudent, GET, [int num]